qzhuae/MarkdownNotes/Final Reviews.md

 - [ ] Diode capacitor circuit
 - [ ] Bode Plots to \omega plot and frequency cut-off
 - [ ] Bode Plots of Various types of filters
+- [ ] Why is amplitude at cutoff frequency 17

 ## High Priority To-Dos
 - [ ] Root Mean Square and Max Power